Data Protection Policy

 3.5.1 Data Processing

-Jakub Kohout LTD uses the Personal Data of its Contacts for the following broad purposes:
+Jakub Kohout uses the Personal Data of its Contacts for the following broad purposes:

-The general running and business administration of Jakub Kohout LTD’s processes.
+The general running and business administration of Jakub Kohout’s processes.

 The ongoing administration and management of customer services